-Plant guilds might be my favorite feature of polyculture gardening, thanks to their easy-to-follow framework as well as an opportunity for creativity.
+Plant guilds might be my favorite feature of polyculture gardening, thanks to their easy-to-follow framework and an opportunity for creativity.

 Every member of the plant guild should have one or more roles to play, and a proper guild should have at least one of the following:

-- Pollinators: flowers or herbs to attract bees.
+- Pollinators.
+Plant flowers or herbs to attract bees.

-- Dynamic accumulators: a fancy term for deep-rooted plants or vegetables that can break up deeper soil and allow for better air and water absorption.
+- Dynamic accumulators.
+This is a fancy term for deep-rooted plants or vegetables that can break up deeper soil and allow for better air and water absorption.
 These include comfrey, one of my absolute favorite accumulators.
-It also happens to be the perfect companion plant for asparagus, my favorite vegetable!
+It is also the perfect companion plant for asparagus, my favorite vegetable!

-- Repellers: often strong-smelling herbs that confuse bugs.
-See some examples of these in “Herbs That Repel Fleas and Flies“.
+- Repellers.
+These are often strong-smelling herbs that confuse bugs.
+See some examples of these in “Herbs That Repel Fleas and Flies.”

-- Mulchers: usually perennial plants that add a steady supply of compost in the form of dropped leaves.
-These are perfect for “chop and drop”, an awesome way to add carbon to your soil.
+- Mulchers.
+Mulchers are usually perennial plants that add a steady supply of compost from dropped leaves.
+These are perfect for “chop and drop,” an awesome way to add carbon to your soil.

-- Suppressors: usually bulb plants that act as an underground barrier to prevent plants like grasses from creeping into your planting zone and competing with other roots for nutrients.
+- Suppressors.
+These are usually bulb plants that act as an underground barrier to prevent plants like grasses from creeping into your planting zone and competing with other roots for nutrients.
 Lemongrass is one of my favorites here.

-Guilds are also a wonderful chance to get creative and playful in the garden.
-Guilds have a lot of flexibility so that you can design them with all kinds of purposes:
+Guilds are a wonderful chance to get creative and playful in the garden.
+In addition, they have a lot of flexibility so you can design them for all kinds of purposes.

 Examples of Successful Polyculture Farms